learn-co-curriculum/phase-1-super/README.md

 In `Dog`s `constructor`, `super` is used as a `method`.
 Whereas, `Dog`'s `bark()` method used `super` as an `object`.

-When the `super` keyword is used as a method, it calls the parent class `Pet`with the parameters passed to `Dog`.
+When the `super` keyword is used as a method, it calls the parent class `Pet` with the parameters passed to `Dog`.
 Calling `super()` in the constructor calls the parent's constructor (where `this.name` is assigned).
-The parent constructor fires then the child constructor continues.
+The parent constructor fires, then the child constructor continues.

-When `super` is used as an `object` that refers to a `Pet` instance, it can call methods of the parent class `Pet` explicitly.
+When `super` is used as an `object`, it refers to a `Pet` instance that can call methods of the parent class `Pet` explicitly.
 In our example, we are adding onto the functionality by creating a `bark()` method that integrates its parent's `speak()` method into it.

 **NOTE:** Instead of overwriting `speak()` from the parent class of `Pet`, we used `speak()` in order to build new functionality into the child class.
 We want `dog.speak()`